 Streamline your negotiations

 Streamlining your negotiation process can further improve efficiency.
-Consider how you can speed up negotiations by adopting a process to automate tasks such as sending out documents and edits, tracking changes, and using real-time collaboration features and shared workspaces.
+Consider how you can expedite negotiations by implementing a process to automate tasks such as sending out documents and edits, tracking changes, and utilising real-time collaboration features and shared workspaces.

 Gain faster approvals

-A strong CLM process can help automate the contract approval process by sending documents to the designated approvers based on predefined rules.
-This removes the need for manual routing and chasing approvals which could otherwise hold things up.
+A robust CLM process can help automate the contract approval process by automatically sending documents to designated approvers based on predefined rules.
+This eliminates the need for manual routing and chasing approvals, which could otherwise delay progress.

 You should ensure that only authorised personnel can approve contracts to maintain control and accountability over the approval process.
 You could also integrate this with e-signature platforms to allow swift and easy electronic signing of contracts.